hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `port_map` - (Optional) A key/value map of port labels (see below).

 * `auth` - (Optional) Provide authentication for a private registry (see below).

+### Container Name

+Nomad creates a container after pulling an image.
+Containers are named `{taskName}-{allocId}`.
+This is necessary in order to place more than one container from the same task on a host (e.g. with count > 1).
+This also means that each container's name is unique across the cluster.

+This is not configurable.

 ### Authentication